end-of-term/eot2024/seed-lists/README.md

 * Hermann-Wu-nps-20241209.txt - NPS seeds submitted by Ailsa Hermann-Wu
 * GAO-hermann-wu-20241218.xlsx - GAO seeds submitted by Ailsa Hermann-Wu
 * Performance.gov-equity-hermann-wu-20241219.xlsx - seeds submitted by Ailsa Hermann-Wu on 20241219 centered around Performance.gov -- these are all PDFs of agency equity action plans or AANHPI plans.
+* Sustainability-gov-Hermann-Wu-20241220.xlsx - spreadsheet of PDF links (climate/sustainability plans and scorecards) from Sustainability.gov, excluding only the ones that are already listed in the URL Nomination Tool.

 ### Seeds sourced from Web resources
 The End of Term Web Archive team and other contributors compiled a list of sources on the Web from which to source seeds: